IPMI-ICNS-UKE/AIMD.AI-for-microscopy-denoising/README.md

 Details regarding samples and data acquistion can be found in their respective publications.

-If you are using this repository in your research, please cite [Lohr et al.](https://github.com/IPMI-ICNS-UKE/AIMD.AI-for-microscopy-denoising/tree/master?tab=readme-ov-file#citation):
+If you are using this repository in your research, please also cite [Lohr et al.](https://github.com/IPMI-ICNS-UKE/AIMD.AI-for-microscopy-denoising/tree/master?tab=readme-ov-file#citation):

 # Contents
 1) [Repository setup](https://github.com/IPMI-ICNS-UKE/AIMD.AI-for-microscopy-denoising/tree/master?tab=readme-ov-file#prior-to-using-this-repository)